chrislemke/nlp-text-classifier/README.md

 <img src="https://github.com/stoffy/RUAK/blob/master/The_School_of_Athens.jpg" alt="The School of Athens">

 # RUAK - Are you a Hegel?

+> ### The greatest challenge to any thinker is stating the problem in a way that will allow a solution.

 ### [Bertrand Russell](https://en.wikipedia.org/wiki/Bertrand_Russell)

 Philosophy is a fundamental human thought movement.
 Everyone is a philosopher.
 The only question is what kind of philosopher you are.
 This project tries to answer that question.